flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 ## Migrations

+### v11 to v12
+- Deprecate `FormBuilderValidators` class with its static methods as validators.
+- Instead, you should use `Validators` class.
+TODO implement the remaining of breaking changes

 ### v10 to v11

 - All validators now first check for null or empty value and return an error if so.
 You can set `checkNullOrEmpty` to `false` if you want to avoid this behavior.